Francis Drake's circumnavigation: Rounding South America

 After passing the coast of Portuguese Brazil, Drake's fleet suffered great attrition after storms twice scattered the fleet; so on 13 May Drake put in to a bay and anchored off Cape Tres Puntas in the San Jorge Gulf.
 Another storm blew up and the fleet once more were forced to run for the open sea.
-When the Swan became separated from the rest of the fleet during a severe storm, Drake became convinced that Doughty was practicing witchcraft and this became somewhat of a bad superstition amongst the crew.
+When the Swan became separated from the rest of the fleet during a severe storm, Drake became convinced that Doughty was practicing witchcraft.

 On 17 May the fleet anchored in Deseado in order for the other ships to catch up, and over the next few days the fleet was brought together except the Swan under Doughty.
 They turned up the following day to meet a seething Drake where they had another quarrel, the former accusing him of witchcraft which he vehemently denied.
 Decisions were made regarding the fleet: Drake realised the need to condense his force due to losses sustained from disease and storms from the Atlantic crossing.
 The decision was made to scuttle Swan.
 The resultant loss of his command enraged Doughty.
 He confronted Drake who promptly lost his temper, struck Doughty and ordered him bound to the mast.
 It was decided that the ex-Spanish Christopher was no longer needed so was burned.
 Only the rigging and ironwork was kept.